|

 (see photo right), some species such as the misnamed

-"baldfaced hornet", however, are white over black.
+"baldfaced hornet", however, are white strips over a

-The European Paper Wasp).
+Paper Wasp).

 |